 Halifax Peninsula Core Streets Review

 There are competing priorities for space on many streets which often struggle to meet the needs of different modes of transportation and users.
-While many improvements have been made to the peninsula core streets, these have been done one at a time.
+While many improvements have been made to the peninsula core streets, a view of how streets are functioning as a whole is needed.

 the Macdonald Bridge and North End Halifax as seen from Citadel Hill on a sunny day.